Apply for grants

 Acceleration of the development of fault tolerant quantum computing, and simulation of quantum states

-In projects within these areas, researchers will be able to engage with expert teams at NVIDIA to co-develop solutions to complex problems and push technological boundaries.
+In projects within these areas, researchers will be able to request to engage with expert teams at NVIDIA to co-develop solutions to complex problems and push technological boundaries.

 What if I want to use Gefion for a project outside these areas?

-Researchers and innovators from any field are welcome to use the supercomputer, provided they fulfil the access criteria regarding ethical use and agree to the terms of use (both will be laid out in the Access Charter)
+Researchers and innovators from any field are welcome to use the supercomputer, provided they fulfil the access criteria regarding ethical use and agree to the terms of use.

 Can the supercomputer be used to develop large language models (LLMs) that meet Danish needs?